Safer skincare for teens is a most frequently asked question! I know this is going to get long winded, so here’s what you’ll find in this post:

 Teen Kit 1 – Defunk the Tweens

 - Shower & soap: at least every other day using either body wash or bar soap.
 Make sure to scrub face (behind the ears), armpits, feet and groin – but be sure to not put soap inside your body.
-Use either the Body Wash, Kids Body Wash, or Charcoal Cleansing Bar.
+Use either the Body Wash, Charcoal Body Wash, or Charcoal Cleansing Bar.
 The charcoal bar in particular is wonderful at pulling out oil and impurities, especially for those who are acne-prone; the body washes suds up nice and lather without SLS.

 Teen Kit 2 – Skincare for Teens